benjaminangafua/ekklesia-record/README.md

 | Track financial transaction | Yet to start |

 ### Setup
-To  install the packages in requirements.txt file
+Install all the modules in requirements.txt file manually or

 Run
 > ```pip3 freeze > requirements.txt```